SlamBall: History

 After the second season in 2003, SlamBall creator Mason Gordon and co-producer Telepictures Productions had a disagreement.
 The league was dissolved.
 Five years later the league resurfaced for one more season.
 The league opened its doors to open try-outs.

 The first SlamBall draft in 2002 saw Canadian Robert Wilson drafted as the first No. 1 pick ever in the sport.

 Before the second season of SlamBall debuted on the newly renamed Spike TV, two expansion teams (the Riders and Bandits) were added and a new court was built at Universal City, California.
-One notable player on the Bandits was Craig Skistimas, who would later go on to co-create the video game entertainment channel ScrewAttack!

 In 2007, the "POWERADE SlamBall Challenge" took place at Hoop City, a fan interactive event, at the 2007 Final Four in Atlanta, Georgia, and aired on CSTV in April 2007.

 In Italy SlamBall made its debut on Italia 1 on 16 July 2007.

 In 2008, SlamBall began planning for a new season, to be financed by IMG.
 The league accepted applications through its website for new players and coaches, and tryouts were held in three U.S. cities in April, 2008.
 A training camp for the 2008 season of SlamBall was held at IMG Academy in Bradenton, Florida from April to June 2008.
 Over 100 potential players participated in tryouts, eventually leaving 64 players after an 8-team draft.
 The league was cut to the 6 current teams.
 Some figures associated with the new season of SlamBall include: Commissioner Pat Croce and Coaches Kenny Anderson, John Starks, Raghib Ismail and Ken Carter.
 In summer 2008, SlamBall played its first season since 2003 at Universal Citywalk in Universal Studios, California.
 These games aired in a "Game of the Week" format on Versus beginning 31 August and led up to the finals on CBS on 2 November 2008.

 In the 2008 season championship, the Slashers, led by Kevin Stapleton, defeated the Rumble.
 The coach of the Rumble was Ken Carter, of the famed Coach Carter.
 The season aired on Australia's One HD and Fuel TV.

-In August 2022 Mason Gordon announced that Slamball would be making a comeback with a new season in 2023.
+SlamBall in China (2012–2016)

+In 2012, SlamBall resurfaced in China, with the fourth series taking place in Hangzhou, and the formation of the Multinational SlamBall Athletic Association (MSAA) to scout and develop players from China.

+After what appeared to be an extended courtship with the Chinese government, and community at large, new SlamBall facilities began construction in China.
+Eventually, the new partnership with Chinese entities created five teams to officially expand the league to Asia.
+SlamBall creator Mason Gordon played a significant role in advancing the process.
+In 2015 SlamBall started capturing the attention of the Chinese public.
+A fifth series was held in 2016 at venues in Beijing and Wuhan.

+According to a report published by Vice Sports, Mason Gordon was quoted as saying, "We never left, we just needed to take the best path for us."